What Engineering Graphics and Design is all About

 Application of scientific principles is the major thing that distinguishes engineering design from the type of design practiced by other professions: the major difference between engineering graphics and design, and the type of design practiced by other disciplines/professions is that, prior to construction, engineers use the principles of science to prove or demonstrate to an appreciable extent whether designs will work.

-With a great degree of accuracy, scientific principles can be used to predict the behaviour of physical systems—this is where engineering design comes in.
+With a great degree of accuracy, scientific principles can be used to predict the behavior of physical systems—this is where engineering design comes in.
 When applying engineering design, planned systems do not have to be real; however, they may have to be clearly and precisely described in mathematical terms.

 In many fields of engineering, one of the most important goals of design is to ensure that all structures (bridges, buildings, automobiles, and aircraft) are capable of carrying loads and forces without failing or collapsing.